Ungi molinae (Chilean Guava, NZ Cranberry, Strawberry Myrtle)

 ShapeRounded form when mature.

 Notable SpecimensTrebah Garden Trust, Mawnan Smith, Falmouth, Cornwall, United Kingdom.
-Trengwaighton Garden, Madron, Cornwall, United Kingdom.
+Trengwainton Garden, Madron, Cornwall, United Kingdom.

-Leaf DescriptionSmall, opposite, oval, leathery, 1–2 cm long and 1-1.5 cm broad, entire, glossy dark green, with a spicy scent if crushed. and have bronze and white tinges.
+Leaf DescriptionSmall, opposite, oval, leathery, 1–2 cm long and 1-1.5 cm broad, entire, glossy dark green, with a spicy scent if crushed.
+Also has bronze and white tinges.
 Edges are slightly rolled under.
-The leaves are opposite, oval,
+The leaves are opposite, oval.

-Flower Descriptionwhite flowers resemble little bottlebrushes appear in late spring and early summer.
+Flower DescriptionWhite flowers resemble little bottlebrushes; they appear in late spring and early summer.

 Texture DescriptionThe fruit is delicious and can be eaten straight off the bush or used in juices, jams and jellies.
 Allow fruit to lighten in colour before picking.